hannah-bulmer/Lessons/W19/Projects/colorbound/Lesson-2/README.md

 **Objective**: Simplify asset loading, get an animated sprite on the screen and learn how to use tiled + display/collide with a tilemap

+Turn to the person on your left and talk about the best thing that happened to you over the weekend.

 Please sign up for the general slack at https://uwcoffeencode.slack.com if you haven't already.
 Make sure you join the game-dev-2-colorbound channel.